uditpardeshi/Concierge-Agent/PROJECT_TITLE.md

 **Conclusion:**

-AgentOrchestra represents a practical, production-ready approach to multi-agent AI systems.
+AgentOrchestra represents a practical, production-ready approach to multi-agent AI systems developed by Udit Pardeshi and Mrunal Bhavsar.
 It demonstrates deep understanding of agent coordination patterns, implements multiple key concepts with professional-quality code, provides comprehensive documentation and architecture diagrams, and delivers real value through flexible execution modes that adapt to different task requirements.
 The system is ready for real-world deployment while serving as an excellent educational example of multi-agent system design and implementation.

 ---